martingold/autotype/README.md

 See `tests/Entity` for the example usage of the drivers.
 The library comes with two default drivers:
 #### AttributeTypeDefinitionDriver
 This driver registers all classes with a `#[ValueGetter]` method as Doctrine types.
-If a static factory method is needed, add the `#[Constructor]` attribute to create the object back from database value.
+If a static factory method is needed, add the `#[Constructor]` to the method which should be used for constructing the object back from database value.
 #### InterfaceTypeDefinitionDriver
 This driver registers all classes implementing `ValueObject` interface.